akanesign/trueachivement/README.md

 ## Installation
 To use this script, you need a userscript manager.<br>
-This script works in Google Chrome.(I have not tried with other web browsers.)
+This script works in Google Chrome.(not tried with other web browsers.)

 - Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 - Install [Google Translate](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb)